Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

 **2.1A.
-Additional Remedy** In Multiplayer game mode, since there are multiple opponents, the decisions that would be made by "the opponent", are instead made by a majority vote by the opponents.
-If no majority decision is reached (perhaps because one opponent was eliminated and there is an even number of opponents), the final decision will be made by a randomly chosen opponent.
+Additional Remedy** In Multiplayer Tournaments, since there are multiple opponents, **the decisions** that would be made by "the opponent" _(when and if the missed trigger is put on the stack / resolves)_, are **instead made by a majority vote** of the opponents.
+If no majority decision is reached _(perhaps because one opponent was eliminated and there is an even number of opponents)_, the final decision will be made by a randomly chosen opponent.

 **2.1B.
-Upgrade** In Multiplayer game mode, this infraction only upgrades to Game Loss after the forth and subsequent ones.
+Upgrade** In Multiplayer Tournaments, this infraction only upgrades to **Game Loss after the forth and subsequent Warnings**.

 ## 2.3.
 Game Play Error — Hidden Card Error